 There are some differences between the two.
 Structurally, A Quiet Place and The Silence are different – A Quiet Place could almost be a sequel to The Silence in that The Silence covers the outbreak and initial catastrophe, whereas A Quiet Place is set some time after the catastrophe has occurred and focuses on the survivors and the life they have created for themselves and climaxes with their eventual discovery of a means of fighting back.
 In fact, the structure of The Silence is much closer to Bird Box – the initial outbreak, the flight of survivors as they work out what is attacking them, their siege in a house against an additional threat from other humans and the eventual contact with others and journey to a place of refuge.
 This makes me think that quite possibly Tim Lebbon might have had a good case for suing the makers of A Quiet Place for stealing from his story.
 All of that said, A Quiet Place does an infinitely better job of telling the same story than The Silence does.

-Where The Silence falls down is in being lumbered with John R. Leonetti, a former cinematographer who branched out as a director and for a time seemed to specialise in sequels to other people’s films with the likes of Mortal Kombat: Annihilation (1997), The Butterfly Effect 2 (2006) and Annabelle (2014), although he did eventually start into original material with the likes of Wolves at the Door (2016) and Wish Upon (2017).
+Where The Silence falls down is in being lumbered with John R. Leonetti, a former cinematographer who branched out as a director and for a time seemed to specialise in sequels to other people’s films with the likes of Mortal Kombat: Annihilation (1997), The Butterfly Effect 2 (2006) and Annabelle (2014), although he did eventually start into original material with the likes of Wolves at the Door (2016), Wish Upon (2017) and the subsequent Lullaby (2022).
 The problem with everything he makes as a director is that Leonetti signs on as though it were simply a job and he was not personally invested in the product created – just like some for-hire director signed onto a tv show that nobody making is interested in (the way teenage and children’s television often is).
 There is no personal touch to any of his films, merely someone who is marshalling actors and setting up shots rather than putting together a show they care about.

 The Silence feels like a film where the dramatics, the characters, the tension generated, everything that takes place is canned and delivered by autopilot.
 A perfect example of this is when Kiernan Shipka delivers an empty and meaningless voiceover: “Three years ago I lost my grandparents and my hearing but somehow I feel that my parents lost the most.”
 It is not a piece of dialogue that anybody reflecting on a life-changing condition would ever say – they would talk about their pain, the shock of loss and difficulty of adjustment, the confusion they experienced.
 Rather what we have is a film trying to tweak a button that says Cue Soft Reflective Voiceover.